The Manual Compliance Approach: What It Actually Involves

 - Training and development

-- Other high-value compliance work (non-AI)
+- Other high-value compliance work (non-AI), like OSHA or wage/hour updates

 When Manual Compliance Makes Sense